Overwhelmed by the idea of repotting succulents? No? Just me? That’s fair.

 Step 1 : Getting everything ready

 First and foremost, it’s best to plan repotting succulents ahead of time – at least a day or two.
-Reason being that a nourished succulent is going to be a lot easier to work with.
+Reason being that nourished succulent plants are going to be a lot easier to work with.
 If it’s been watered within the last 24-48 hours – you’re good to go.

 Day of, I also definitely suggest taking a few minutes to prep the area you’re working in.
 If you’re messy like I am and working inside, you may want to put down some wax paper (or a reusable potting mat) for easy cleanup.

-Once your area is set up, you can prep your new container by filling it about three-quarters full with a porous, nutrient rich potting mix like this one from The Succulent Cult.
+Once your area is set up, you can prep your new pot by filling it about three-quarters full with a porous, nutrient rich potting soil like this one from The Succulent Cult.

 Step 2 : Remove the succulent from its old container

-Turn the container on an angle where you can gently but firmly grab the base of the stem with one hand and the other hand will give the container a nice, gentle massage to loosen up the old soil and the roots.
+Turn the current pot upside down or on an angle where you can gently but firmly grab the base of the stem with one hand and the other hand will give the bottom of the pot or container a nice, gentle massage to loosen up the old soil and the roots.
 Think more like playing with a jumbo marshmallow, and less like Darla reacting to Alfalfa’s love letter.

 Then use a trowel (a small shovel) to help remove the succulent and guide it out.